snac-cooperative/technical-docs/Specifications/Schema SQL.md

 including deleted records.

 It may help to understand some of the following specification by knowing that the unique record key for nearly all tables is (id,version).
-For all tables except nrd, the constellation id is main_id.
-Table nrd is special, with has 1:1 data fields with the constellation, therefore nrd.id is both record id and constellation id.
+For all tables the constellation id is main_id.
+Table nrd is special, with has 1:1 data fields with the constellation and is (naturally) joined to the constellation (table version_history) via nrd.main_id.
+Do not join constellation data to table nrd.
+The "root" of the constellation is version_history.
+Table nrd is (essentially) a data table.
+Unlike the other tables which use table.id as their foreign key, the "foreign key" of nrd is nrd.main_id.

+Note that Constellation->getID() returns main_id.
+All other classes Object->getID() returns a record id.
+(Actually table.id is a record-group id due to versioning, conceptually it is a "record id" as opposed to a "constellation id".)

 There are some basic traits of versioning: